 - Non-member surcharges registration fees collected at the event shall be forwarded to the Kingdom in accordance with Kingdom and SCA policies.

 - Any fees collected by the Minister of ListsHerald’s Table at the event shall be handled in accordance with Kingdom policy.

 - The Reservationist(s) shall take advance registrations for an event by postal mail or in person.
 The Reservationist(s) shall take advance registrations for a Shire-hosted, Kingdom event in accordance with Kingdom policy.
 Kingdom events are Coronation, Crown, Curia, Twelfth Night, Unevent, and University.

 - The Reservationists shall record all reservations on a reservations log kept in a fashion that records the following: attendee’s mundane name; SCA name, if any; membership number, if provided; fees paid and for what purpose; method of payment (i.e., cash or check number); justification, if Gratis; and any appropriate explanation notes.

-- The Exchequer shall issue an advance check to the Event Steward or a designee (for example, head gate keeper) for gate change.
+- The Exchequer shall issue an advance check for no more than One Hundred Dollars ($100.00) to the Event Steward or a designee (for example, head gate keeper) for gate change.